Code-Institute-Submissions/HaimanotA-appoint-Dr._OctResub/README.md

 The Features

-The user can make a booking by clicking the ‘appoint-dr.’ button on the navigation bar or the ‘Book Now!’ button.
+The user can make a booking by clicking the the ‘Book Now!’ or the ‘appoint-dr.’ button on the navigation bar.

 Existing Features

 Technologies used
 This website is developed using HTML, CSS and JavaScript and Django programming languages.
 In addition the tools Gitpod, Github, Git and Heroku are used.
 * HTML is used to create the content of the webpage.
 * CSS and bootstrap is used to style and specify the layout of the webpage.
 * Heroku APP which is a container-based cloud Platform is used to deploy, manage, and scale the project.
 * Gitpod is used as an editor to write and run the code.
 * Github is employed as code hosting platform, collaboration and securing our code against accidental or malicious loss.